 This post may contain affiliate links, view our disclaimer for details.

-This Mediterranean Roasted Eggplant recipe has savory tender eggplant, ripe burst cherry tomatoes, and a bunch of aromatic ingredients, like fresh garlic and basil.
-Serve this eggplant recipe on crusty bread as a side dish or with pasta for a main course.
+This Mediterranean Roasted Eggplant recipe has savory tender eggplant, ripe burst cherry tomatoes, lots of garlic and fresh basil.
+It’s delicious as a side dish (or tapas) scooped onto crusty bread.
+Or spoon it over pasta with crispy chickpeas as a main course.
+Vegan and gluten free!

 mediterranean style roasted eggplant with tomatoes spread on a thick slice of bread.